jameka23/IssueTracker/README.md

 curl -XGET http://localhost:3000/projects/{SOME_UNIQUE_ID}
 ```

 More examples can be found in the IssueTracker/issue-tracker-app/issue-api/routes/projects.js file.
-I would reccomend taking a look at this file, as it's the bulk of the api.
+I would recommend taking a look at this file, as it's the bulk of the api.